 I chose this career path because I have always enjoyed working with children.
 I entered the program my freshman year uneasy as to whether or not this was the right career path for me.
 But after taking Schools and Society with Kieran Killeen and reading Savage Inequalities, I was drawn to the prospect of teaching where I was needed most.
 It was when I realized that teaching could be a means of social justice that I truly solidified my choice on this career path.

-Why did you choose UVM and CESS?
+Why did you choose the University of Vermont?

-How would you describe the culture of the UVM/CESS community?
+How would you describe the UVM community?

 The culture of the UVM CESS community is very supportive.
 I think being in a teacher preparation program and realizing that we all have a lot to learn helps foster community instead of competition.
 I see my peers working to help each other understand material and share ideas for assignments.
 We support and encourage each other because we all want to be the best educators we can be, and that is something I really value in the CESS community.